 The line between our personal and professional lives initially blurred when the “shelter in place” orders took effect.
 As people adapted to working from home and all the challenges and opportunities it brings, it was flexibility, and the ability to make adjustments would be in the driver’s seat.
 As we encounter decisions and friction points, we must immerse ourselves in a professional environment built on support, transparency, and empowerment.

 Enhancing internal professional growth

-Being authentic and genuinely helpful are key qualities that help you to be more engaged and productive both personally and professionally.
+Being authentic and genuinely helpful are vital qualities that help you be more engaged and productive personally and professionally.
 Illumine8 is known for its nurturing culture, values, and opportunities for growth.
 These key benefits have become industry standards for helping family-owned businesses achieve these practices from within.
-In the article Internal marketing tips to increase employee retention, productivity there is a clear alignment with employment longevity, and engaged productive employees.
+In the article Internal marketing tips to increase employee retention, productivity there is a clear alignment between employment longevity, and engaged productive employees.
 According to Business Insider and Jessica Pryce-Jones’ book Happiness at Work, you will spend 90,000 hours of your lifetime at work.
 Ensuring that the majority of that time is spent knowing you are enhancing your personal and professional growth should be key measurements to a long successful career journey.

 Employee Value Proposition